Pattaya for Digital Nomads

 Five Star J is a vegetarian, rather than a vegan restaurant, although the majority of items on the huge menu are vegan and are labelled as such.

-The menu is honestly a book, it's massive.
-Perhaps it's dominated slightly by Asian offerings, but there's still plenty of western stuff on there, which I actually recommend a little bit more.
+The menu is a book.
+It's massive.
+It's perhaps dominated slightly by Asian offerings, but there's still plenty of western stuff on there, which I actually recommend a little bit more.
 I even had two decent pasta dishes here, which is rare.
-Definitely worth visiting while in Pattaya.
+With Yes Vegan gone, this is the best vegan-friendly restaurant in Pattaya.

 Where I stayed